 Tennessee man secretly lived in family's attic, snuck into 14-year-old girl’s room at night: cops

-A Tennessee man was arrested after he allegedly lived in a family's attic and would sneak into their 14-year-old daughter's bedroom to see her at night.
+A Tennessee man accused of secretly living in a family's attic and sneaking into their 14-year-old daughter's room at night was arrested after the girl's mother reportedly discovered him earlier this month.

-Matthew Castro, 18, was taken into custody after the girl's mother found him earlier this month in their house in Mount Juliet, a city roughly 20 miles east of Nashville, WSMV reported.
+Matthew Castro, 18, was taken into custody at the house in Mount Juliet, a city roughly 20 miles east of Nashville, WSMV reported.

-The mother said she came home and saw Castro standing at the top of the staircase.
+The girl's mother reportedly said she came home and saw Castro standing at the top of the staircase.
 Despite her telling him to leave, Castro allegedly ran into the attic and refused to come out.
-Police reportedly had to get Castro down from the space.
+Police reportedly had to be called in order to get Castro to vacate the space.

 FLORIDA MAN ALLEGEDLY KILLED WIFE AFTER SHE SAID SHE WANTED TO LEAVE HIM

-Authorities discovered Castro had been living in the attic of the house in Wilson County, and coming down at night "through a door in the girl's bedroom closet," according to WZTV.
+Officials said Castro had been living in the attic of the house in Wilson County, and coming down at night "through a door in the girl's bedroom closet," according to WZTV.

-Investigators alleged that just a few weeks ago, they warned Castro to stay away from the teen girl after the ran away together.
+Investigators said that, just a few weeks ago, they warned Castro to stay away from the teen girl after the pair tried to run away together.

 CLICK HERE TO GET THE FOX NEWS APP

-The 18-year-old's mother told WSMV that the 14-year-old would often call her son over to her home to talk about her emotions.
-She added that Castro has mental health issues.
+Castro's mother told WSMV the 14-year-old would often call her son over to her home to talk about her emotions.
+She added Castro, who was charged with trespassing, has mental health issues.